One Teen’s Story of Becoming Addicted to Prescription Painkillers.

 Genetics May Determine Susceptibility to Substance Abuse

-While many people can take pain meds without getting hooked on them, about 15 percent of the population is at increased risk for substance addiction at some point in their lives, Dr. Kelly says.
+While many people can take pain meds without getting hooked on them, about 15 percent of the population is at increased risk for opioid dependence and substance addiction at some point in their lives, Dr. Kelly says.
 “Aside from killing the pain, most people won’t find prescription opioids very rewarding or stimulating,” Dr. Kelly tells Teen Vogue.
 “But about one in seven will experience a sense of euphoria that leads them to repeat their exposure to the drug, which can rapidly lead to a cycle of dependence.
 Genetics play a role in how susceptible you are.”

 Meanwhile, heroin is a more potent version of the opioid pain killer morphine, and it can be smoked, snorted, or injected.
 “In hospital settings, heroin, also known as diacetylmorphine, may be administered intravenously to people in very severe pain or who have had a major surgery,” Dr. Kelly says.
 “Heroin and pain pills have a similar molecular structures, but heroin is much stronger.”